FlyingGiraffe/vnn/README.md

 MIT License

 ## Acknowledgement
-The structure of this codebase is borrowed from this pytorch implementataion of [PointNet/PointNet++](https://github.com/yanx27/Pointnet_Pointnet2_pytorch) and [DGCNN](https://github.com/WangYueFt/dgcnn).
+The structure of this codebase is borrowed from this pytorch implementataion of [PointNet/PointNet++](https://github.com/yanx27/Pointnet_Pointnet2_pytorch) and [DGCNN](https://github.com/WangYueFt/dgcnn) as well as [this implementation](https://github.com/AnTao97/dgcnn.pytorch).